 What happens at an ARCP in O&G in Severn PGME?

 The Severn School of O&G invites all Specialty Trainees to attend their ARCP.
 This is to facilitate personal feedback, both to and from the trainee.

-The panel spends the morning considering all the trainees’ evidence and makes a judgement about the trainee's suitability to progress to the next stage of training, as judged by the trainee’s ability to meet the RCOG Matrix of Requirement for Clinical Progression.
+The panel spends the morning considering all the trainees’ evidence and makes a judgement about the trainee's suitability to progress to the next stage of training, as judged by the trainee’s ability to meet the RCOG Requirement for Clinical Progression.
 In the afternoon the trainee is invited to meet a minimum of two members of the panel.

 The outcome will be discussed with the trainee along with a review of their training to date and together the trainee and panel members will formulate a plan for the future.
 The trainee will also have the opportunity to meet the Training Programme Director (TPD) to discuss their form R for Revalidation.

 Following the ARCP the completed ARCP outcome form will be added to the trainees’ e-portfolios for future reference.